List of Xiaomi products: Aquariums and fish tanks

+Wearable devices

+Smart bands

 The Mi Band was announced in August 2014.
 It has a 30-day battery life, can act as an alarm clock and tracks the wearer's fitness and sleep.
 The band also has the ability to unlock your phone based on proximity.
 With 2.8 million Mi Band shipments in the first quarter of 2015, Xiaomi became the world's second-largest wearables maker, accounting for 24.6% of the global market share.

 Xiaomi announced the Mi Band 2 in June 2016.
 Mi Band 2 features PPG sensor for accurate heart rate tracking.
 It also uses an upgraded pedometer algorithm for gathering better fitness and sleep data.
 The Mi Band 2's housing was rated for IP67 water resistance.

 The Mi Band 3 was released 18 July 2018.
 It has a larger battery, larger screen and improved water resistance.

+Smartwatches

+Xiaomi released the Redmi Watch 3 Active in July 2023.
+It's an entry-level smartwatch aimed at transforming the fitness experience for individuals who wants to prioritize their health and well-being.

 Mechanical Watch

 Xiaomi released a mechanical watch called the CIGA Automatic Mechanical Watch.
 It has a square shape with rounded corners.
 The body is stainless steel and comes with a choice of black or silver.
 The watch comes with a metal mesh band or a leather strap.
 The mechanical movement is made by Seagull watch company.
 The watch was designed by Hong-Kong-based Michael Young and has won the German IF Design award.